tksh164/change-windows-language-regional-settings/README.md

 # Change the Windows language & regional settings

-You need run the script line by line because the script has two phases that include the system reboot.
+You need run the script line by line because the script has two phases that include the system reboots.

 Phase 1: